OCR-free Document Understanding Transformer: Appendix

+To see whether the model can distinguish across different types of documents, we test a classification task.
+Unlike other models that predict the class label via a softmax on the encoded embedding, \ours generate a JSON that contains class information to maintain the uniformity of the task-solving method.
+We report overall classification accuracy on a test set.

-\paragraph{RVL-CDIP~\citep{harley2015icdar}.} The RVL-CDIP dataset consists of 400K grayscale images in 16 classes, with 25K images per class.
-The 16 classes include letter, memo, email, and so on.
+\paragraph{RVL-CDIP.} The RVL-CDIP dataset~\cite{harley2015icdar} consists of 400K images in 16 classes, with 25K images per class.
+The classes include letter, memo, email, and so on.
 There are 320K training, 40K validation, and 40K test images.
-Unlike other models which predict the class label via a softmax on the encoded token embedding, we make the decoder generate a JSON that contains class label information to maintain the uniformity of the task-solving method.
-We report overall classification accuracy on the test set.